 Hawley Field has been home of Mountaineer baseball since 1971.
 Improvements to the facility are of the upmost importance to WVU, to provide an outstanding facility for athletes and coaches alike.

 In 2009, a 100 foot wide by 40 foot high batters eye was constructed behind the centerfield fence.
 This solid, dark green structure makes it easier for hitters to see the ball out of the pitchers hand.
-Plans are also in the works for new dugouts and a clubhouse behind the first base dugout.

 A new state-of-the-art drainage system was installed in the outfield and foul territories.
 The infield received a completely new playing surface.
 The ballpark got a new warning track made of crushed red shale bordering the fences, and these major-league quality improvements now make the playing surface one of the best in Division I.